The Relationship Between DCM and Grain-Free Pet Food

 Why do people assume there’s a connection between grain-free dog food and DCM?

-When the U.S. Food and Drug Administration (FDA) sounded the alarm in 2018 about a potential connection between grain-free dog food and an increase in the occurrence of DCM in dogs, it ignited widespread concern.
-However, a retrospective study published in 2022 found that despite the dramatic increase in the use of grain-free dog foods from 2010 to 2019, there was no significant corresponding increase in canine DCM.
+When the U.S. Food and Drug Administration (FDA) sounded the alarm 2018 about a potential connection between grain-free dog food and increased DCM in dogs, it ignited widespread concern.
+However, a retrospective study published in 2022 found that despite the dramatic increase in grain-free dog foods from 2010 to 2019, there was no significant corresponding increase in canine DCM.

 Taurine is an essential amino acid for dogs and plays a role in keeping heart muscles healthy.
 Researchers have been exploring whether alternative ingredients in grain-free food, such as peas, lentils, and potatoes, could affect this key nutrient.
 Yet, despite extensive studies, no clear connection has been established to suggest that including or excluding these ingredients in a dog’s diet could alter taurine levels or consequently impact canine heart health.
 Further research is needed to unravel whether such factors could contribute to the puzzle of DCM.